11 Paralympic Gold Medals, 6 times winner of London Wheelchair Marathon

-Kate joined the Army in 2002 leaving only in 2015 to set up her own leadership development consultancy.
+Katie joined the Army in 2002 leaving only in 2015 to set up her own leadership development consultancy.
 After a year conducting officer training at the Royal Military Academy Sandhurst, she was commissioned into the Royal Artillery.
 At the age of 25, Kate was posted straight from training to a tour of duty in Iraq where she was responsible for 40 soldiers, many of whom were older and more experienced than her.
-From this, Kate learned the importance of knowing your people, trusting yourself and being able to adapt quickly to new situations.
+From this, Kate learned the important of knowing your people, trusting yourself and being able to adapt quickly to new situations.

-Further deployments to Iraq and Afghanistan posed key challenges, including: working in the fast paced environment of front-line operations; reporting to multiple hierarchies; and being the only female amongst 120 men, with “basic” hygiene facilities… These have given Kate valuable experience in reacting to change, providing solutions under pressure, and managing challenging relationships to ensure operational effectiveness is maintained and individual contribution is valued.
+Further deployments to Iraq and Afghanistan posed key challenges, including: working in the fast-paced environment of front-line operations; reporting to multiple hierarchies and being the only female amongst 120 men.
+These experiences have given Kate valuable skills in reacting to change, providing solutions under pressure and managing challenging relationships to ensure operational effectiveness is maintained and individual contribution is valued.

-An Improvised Explosive Device (IED) put an end to her tour of Afghanistan in 2008 came to an abrupt end when a Warrior armoured vehicle that she was commanding in Afghanistan ran over a 50kg Taliban bomb.
+Her tour of Afghanistan in 2008 came to an abrupt end when a Warrior armoured vehicle that she was commanding in Afghanistan ran over a 50kg Taliban bomb.
 The injuries sustained resulted in her electing to have her leg amputated below the knee.
-After 16 months of rehabilitation, she returned to work and gained promotion.
-Following revision surgery in 2012, Kate decided she needed a goal by which to re-focus her rehab, and so she joined an expedition team and trekked to the South Pole at the end of 2013 as part of an expedition organised by Walking With The Wounded.
+After a gruelling 16 months of rehabilitation she returned to work and gained promotion.
+Following revision surgery in 2012 Kate decided she needed a goal to re-focus her rehab and so she joined an expedition team and trekked to the South Pole in 2013 supporting the charity Walking with the Wounded.

 Determined always to seek out the positives, Kate believes that the challenges we face in life offer the best opportunities for progress.
 Combining her military background with her experience of dealing with adversity, Kate applies the same mentality to elicit the true potential from others.

 Lou Micklewright is quite simply an amazingly positive and motivational individual however these words would not always have been used to describe Lou.
 Now a full time Project Manager and part time fledgling adventurer Lou’s journey has not been straightforward but navigated by Lou with a formidable inner strength of character that emerged following a period of adversity.